FlowFuse/website/src/handbook/customer/marketing/social-media.md

 - **Own content:** 3x week.
 Mondays, Wednesdays, and Thursdays.
     - 2 fresh blog articles: shared as a link to the article.
 The target day for review should be 3 work days before posting date, and the tile image should be requested when it's submited for review.
     - 1 repurposed blog article: in the form of slides with summary of the article, diagram, new tile image, image with a quote,animation or short video.
-    - Product updates: this would replace one of the previous type of content, it could be share as a Short video, short tutorial,animation, diagram.
+    - Product updates: this would replace one of the previous type of content, it could be share as a short video, short tutorial,animation, diagram.
 - **Curated content from other sources:** 1x week.
 Fridays.
     - Articles relevant to our ideal customer / industry related / news / posts.
         - Avoid competitor mentions.